Preparing for a Colonoscopy

-Everybody who prepares for a colonoscopy experiences frequent bowel movements as the diet plan and laxative medications take effect, and will need ready access to a bathroom at all times.
-It is for this reason that clearing one’s schedule of appointments for two days before the procedure and staying at home are both highly recommended.
+Good to know: People preparing for a colonoscopy experience frequent bowel movements as the preparatory medications take effect, and will need ready access to a bathroom at all times.
+It is for this reason that clearing one’s schedule of appointments for at least one day before the screening and staying at home are both highly recommended.

 Before starting colonoscopy prep, most people find it helpful to shop for all the supplies that they will need.
-In addition to the foods and liquids that will be eaten as part of the diet plan, people preparing for a colonoscopy may wish to purchase products to soothe the skin around the anus, specifically diaper cream (to soothe the skin) and alcohol-free cleansing wipes containing aloe-vera or vitamin E.
+In addition to the foods and liquids that will be eaten as part of the food intake plan, people preparing for a colonoscopy may wish to purchase products to soothe the skin around the anus, specifically diaper cream (to soothe the skin) and alcohol-free cleansing wipes containing aloe-vera or vitamin E.

 During colonoscopy prep, one should aim to eat a diet which is nutritious, but which does not cause large amounts of feces to form in the intestine.
-Three days before the procedure, it is important to stop taking fiber supplement products, as these help the body to produce fecal matter and would work against the colonoscopy prep diet.
+Three days in advance, it is important to stop taking fiber supplement products, as these help the body to produce fecal matter and would work against the colonoscopy preparations.

 Low fiber food

-Eating a diet of low-fiber food for three or four days before the procedure will help to empty the bowel, because low-fiber foods are easy to digest and leave one’s system quickly.
+Eating low-fiber food for three or four days before the procedure will help to empty the colon, because low-fiber foods are easy to digest and leave one’s system quickly.